zyegfryed/django-statici18n/README.rst

 Overview
 --------

-When dealing with internationalization in JavaScript code, Django provides the `javascript_catalog view`_ which sends out a JavaScript code library with functions that mimic the gettext interface, plus an array of translation strings.
+When dealing with internationalization in JavaScript code, Django provides the `JSONCatalog view`_ which sends out a JavaScript code library with functions that mimic the gettext interface, plus an array of translation strings.

 At first glance, it works well and everything is fine.
-But, because `javascript_catalog view`_ is generating JavaScript catalog dynamically on each request, it's `adding an overhead`_ that can be an issue with site growth.
+But, because `JSONCatalog view`_ is generating JavaScript catalog dynamically on each request, it's `adding an overhead`_ that can be an issue with site growth.

 That's what ``django-statici18n`` is for: